 A form of market failure where those who benefit from resources, goods, or services do not pay for them, which results in an under-provision of those goods or services.
 If someone builds a lighthouse, all sailors will benefit from its illumination.

 When people are asked how much they value a particular public good, with that value measured in terms of how much money they would be willing to pay, their tendency is to under-report their valuations.

-When bad news are revealed, there may be many more related negative events yet to be revealed.
-There's never just one cockroach in the kitchen.
+When bad news is revealed, there may be many more related negative events yet to be revealed.
+There’s never just one cockroach in the kitchen.

 Evolutionary Stable Strategy

 A subject in game theory indicating a strategy that is impenetrable by competitors once initiated.
 The evolutionary stable strategy creates a form of Nash equilibrium that is “evolutionarily” stable: once it is fixed in a population, natural selection alone is sufficient to prevent alternative strategies from successfully invading.